annakins/Skyrim/Follower Features.md

 ![img](https://imgur.com/S9TAZUX.png)
 - For **Completion**, this is the code to add in the Papyrus Fragment box: ```BleedoutVar.SetValue(0 as Float)```
 - Don't forget to define your properties, basically every time you have scripts.
-- Now, go to the Quest Aliases, and select your follower.
+- Now, go to the *Quest Aliases*, and select your follower.
 - Add a new script, name it with your prefix + `bleedoutlinesscript`, like so:

 ![img](https://imgur.com/TavkgZV.png)